-Implementation of suitable reporting and monitoring routines, to ensure effective control of remuneration activities and manage the associated risks.
+- Implementation of appropriate remuneration practices and activities; - Implementation of suitable reporting and monitoring routines, to ensure effective control of remuneration activities and manage the associated risks.

 The remuneration package for staff is composed of fixed elements only.
 Fixed remuneration refers to remuneration, the amount and size of which is determined in advance.
-The fixed remuneration package consists of: (a) basic salary; (b) taxable benefits; and (c) pension benefits.
+The fixed remuneration package consists of:

+- Basic salary;

+- Taxable benefits;

+- Pension benefits.